Skip to main content

 Yuba Reservoir, Juab and Sanpete counties

-• Limits for all species, except for tiger muskellunge, are double the statewide limits listed on page 7.
+• Limits for all species except for tiger muskellunge are double the statewide limits listed.

 • Limit 1 tiger muskellunge over 40 inches.

-• All tiger muskellunge 40 inches or smaller must be immediately released.
+• All tiger muskellunge under 40 inches must be immediately released.

 (BR) Indicates this waterbody is a Blue Ribbon Fishery